 ‘Red Racing’ Dial 145.012-67 Omega Speedmaster

-This is something of a final boss for those who worship at the altar of Moonwatch.
+This is the rarest racing dial and a dream Speedmaster.
 It’s known as the ‘Red Racing’ or sometimes ‘Black Racing’, as both colors are distinct to this dial.
-There are two iterations, with and without a professional line, and fewer than 10 examples of each are known.
+Apart from the real astronaut watches and prototypes, they’re as special as Speedmaster collecting gets.
+There are two iterations, one with a ‘professional’ line at 12 and one like this without.
+There are fewer than 10 examples of each are known.
+On the non-pro, as this is, you also get an anachronistic wide O of Omega, which was a feature on much earlier dials.
 For many years these were so scarce that they were assumed prototypes, some even thought they were fugazi.
 But no, this a production Speedmaster, just so extraordinarily rare that they’re chasing values around 100K USD regularly.
-WTF?

 So what’s really the deal here?
 Late 60s and early 70s racing dials are a highly collected category of Speedmaster with colorful accents and fun chronograph seconds tracks.
 Mostly, these watches have grey dials with orange accents, in 145.022 and 145.012.
 But black and red we almost never see, even now that they’re a known quantity.
 Unlike most Speedmasters the variant without the professional line appears more collected in these, such as this example.
 The Red Racing is a watch on the very extremes of enthusiasm, only recently deemed correct and a watch that even many Speedmaster people are not going to be aware of.
 Combine this with near-prototype scarcity and it’s a recipe for a very interesting market.
 I also appreciate the fact that this is a Speedmaster seen through a very different lens, not as much a Moonwatch as a racing watch, which was what the original design brief intended.